zero-trace1/Portswigger-Writeups/Authentication/Lab-03/README.md

 ![Step 4](lab-3-4.png)

+# Step 5: Password Reset Successful

+After forwarding the modified request, Burp Suite follows the redirection and returns a **200 OK** response, indicating that the password reset request was processed successfully.

+![Step 5](lab-3-5.png)

-# Step 5: Log In as Carlos
+# Step 6: Log In as Carlos

-Return to the login page and authenticate using:
+Return to the login page and sign in using the updated credentials:

 - **Username:** `carlos`
 - **Password:** `peter`

-The password has now been changed successfully.

-![Step 5](lab-3-5.png)

-# Step 6: Lab Solved

-After logging in with the new password, you gain access to Carlos's account and complete the lab.
+You will successfully authenticate as Carlos.

 ![Step 6](lab-3-6.png)

+## Lab Solved

+After logging in as Carlos with the new password, you gain access to his account and complete the lab.

 ### Vulnerability